kmicinski/website/posts/2012-10-19-about-being-smart.md

 tags: blog,life
 --

+Full disclosure, you probably shouldn't read this if you're hoping for deep technical insights, this is mostly random musing.
+But in the next few weeks I hope to have both posts on higher order intents (messages for Android) and writing compilers for functional langauges (as I spend more time thinking about this in preparing a small amount of lecture material for my advisor's class, promise I won't go overboard, Jeff!)
 The last few weeks have been pretty busy, in a frustrating sort of way.
 One thing that I sort of miss from my undergrad days were the ability to really focus on learning material in my classes, doing great on exams, and feeling satisfied or fulfilled in my life.
 I haven't been able to do this lately, and I tried to think about what was causing the issue.

 At some level I knew that being an undergrad was defined by an arbitrary measure of success.
 What do I mean?
 Well, as an undergrad,